Atticus29/dataJitsu/specs.md

 # TODO high priority
-- [ ] Push margins of menu buttons inwards more
 - [ ] 3 sec. rewind and ff buttons

 - [ ] Test the new root node works (by annotating multiple times deep in the tree)